-A flower pot planting party is a great way to honor Earth Day and celebrate the spring season.
-With a prepared set of supplies and a step by step demonstration, even little kids will be able to dig into the planting fun.
-The best part is that the potting process serves not only as the main activity, but also the party favor that kids can bring home, nurture and watch blossom with pride.
+A flower pot planting party is a great way to commemorate Earth Day and celebrate the spring season.
+With a prepared set of supplies and a step-by-step demonstration, even little kids will be able to dig into the planting fun.
+The best part is the potting process serves not only as the main activity but also the party favor that guests can bring home, nurture, and watch blossom with pride.

 What You'll Need

-- You don’t actually need one seed packet per guest, as you can sprinkle a few seeds from one packet into two or three pots.
-If you choose to share seeds, divide them into plastic baggies ahead of time or place one seed packet between every two planting kits on the table.
+Moreover, while it makes dividing supplies easier, you don’t actually need one seed packet per guest.
+You can sprinkle several seeds from one packet into two or three pots.
+If you choose to share seed packets, dividing them into plastic baggies for each person ahead of time can help with organization.
+Just be sure to label which types of seeds are in each baggie.

 Planting the Seeds